PabloCabaleiro/pondera/README.md

 ## Why Pondera?

-- **YAML as single source of truth** – All test inputs & expectations live in YAML files (decoupled from code).
-- **Model-agnostic** – Evaluate Python callables, HTTP services, or anything else via runners.
-- **Typed judging** – LLM judge returns a strict Judgment schema (Pydantic).
-- **MCP-ready judge** – Optional MCP tools/resources available to the judge (configurable & allow-listed).
-- **Portable** – Use the CLI, a tiny Python API, or a pytest helper (pytest is optional).
-- **Reproducible** – Standard artifacts (answer.md, judgment.json, summary.md, meta.json) per case.
+YAML single source of truth for inputs & expectations.
+Model/provider agnostic: you supply a runner (any callable that can produce markdown).
+Judge returns a strict JSON schema (Judgment) with weighted rubric scoring.
+Portable via CLI or small Python API.
+Reproducible artifacts per case (answer, judgment, summary, meta).
+Minimal defaults; you can override rubric per case.

 ## Core Concepts